enokidotsite/panel/readme.md

 **`package.json`**

 Since this is built entirely in javascript, you can install any module you’d like off of [npm](http://npm.org).
 [NPM scripts](http://substack.net/task_automation_with_npm_run) are also a great sane alternative to complicated tooling like webpack.
-There are several scripts and modules used in the starter-kit, which we’ll get into below.
+The starter-kit includes several scripts and modules already, which we’ll get into below.

 **`config.defaults.yml`**

-To setup a custom configuration, the `config.defaults.yml` file and rename it `config.yml`.
-You can change the options to customize your build. *More soon…*
+To setup a custom Enoki configuration, rename the `config.defaults.yml` file to `config.yml`.
+This is where you can change options to customize your build. *More soon…*

 ## Content